tldr-pages/tldr/pages/linux/prime-run.md

 # prime-run

-> Run a program using alternative Nvidia graphics.
+> Run a program using an alternative Nvidia graphics card.
 > More information: <https://wiki.archlinux.org/title/PRIME#PRIME_render_offload>.

 - Run a program using an Nvidia dedicated GPU: